EMERGENCY SERVICES CALL 112 – ASK FOR AN ENGLISH SPEAKER AND THEY WILL CONNECT YOU

 Homeowners and residents should work together to eliminate breeding sites like abandoned cars, building materials, drums and other junk in vacant properties.

-Report abandoned or untreated swimming pools, discarded tyres or other accumulations of water-holding junk to Mazarrón Council by calling in at the Town Hall and filling in a Solicitud Modelo 001 form or online using the below link, other infestations rats (ratas) cockroaches (cucurachas) etc. can also be reported on this link.
+Report abandoned or untreated swimming pools, discarded tyres or other accumulations of water-holding junk to Mazarrón Council by calling in at the Town Hall and filling in a Solicitud genérica, Modelo 001 form or online using the Linea Verde link below, other infestations rats (ratas) cockroaches (cucurachas) etc can also be reported online via Linea Verde

 These measures will also help control other mosquitoes.